lorenzoromagnoli/marialucelupetti.com/site/content/portfolio/virgil.md

 <!--more-->

 This project focuses on the issue of inaccessibility in Cultural Heritage, due to lack of restoration and safety.
 The project has been developed for a specific context, the Royal Residence of Racconigi Castle, in Italy, where around 60% of the areas are excluded from the tour route.
-The proposed service allows visitors to explore remotely the inaccessible areas through Virgil, a mobile robotic platform tele-operated by the Museum Guide who is also entrusted of the cultural storytelling activity.
+Virgil allows visitors to explore remotely the inaccessible areas through Virgil, a telepresence robot operated by a museum guide who remains responsible for the cultural storytelling activity.

-The project was promoted by TIM and developed in collaboration with Terre dei Savoia association.

-<iframe width="690" height="388" src="https://www.youtube.com/embed/mSSGkYQSlHM" frameborder:"0" allowfullscreen></iframe>
+The project was promoted by TIM, as part of the Jol CRAB Lab activities, and developed as a collaboration between the Depertment of Architecture and Design and the Department of Mechanical and Aerospace Engineer, at Politecnico di Torino, with  Terre dei Savoia association.
+As part of this multidisciplinary research group, I focused on the analysis of the context and the actors involved, I contributed to setting design requirements, developing concepts of the robotic service and related experience and running the tests at the Castle.

 Publications about the project: